mazecat2k/mazecat2k/README.md

 ## **Bits About Myself**

-Hey there, I'm Abrar, a software engineering fresher at UTM and a coding maestro(jk unless...) hailing from the vibrant land of Bangladesh!
-My heart beats to the rhythm of turning wild ideas into reality, crafting sleek interfaces that make you go "wow."
-When it comes to what I create, I'm all about the perfect blend of user experience, rock-solid architecture, and code so clean it practically sparkles.
-My coding experiences are pretty slim (for now, but I am working on it).
-You can learn more about me in my portfolio [here.](https://mazecat2k.github.io/)
+Greetings, I am Abrar, a software engineering student pursuing my bachelor's degree at Universiti Teknologi Malaysia.
+I am from Bangladesh, my passion lies in transforming innovative concepts into tangible solutions, meticulously designing interfaces that evoke admiration.
+My focus revolves around achieving a harmonious synthesis of impeccable user experience, robust architecture, and code characterized by its pristine clarity.
+Although my coding exposure is currently limited, I am diligently enhancing my skills.
+For further insights into my professional journey, kindly explore my portfolio [here.](https://mazecat2k.github.io/)

 <img align="right" src="https://github.com/mazecat2k/mazecat2k/blob/main/codingjeffgif.gif">

 ### **My Interets**

-But wait, there's more!
-I'm not just a code virtuoso(jk again...); I'm also a die-hard fan of all things open source.
-I've soaked up a ton of knowledge from the open-source community, and I'm all about that collaborative, knowledge-sharing dance that happens in the open-source world.
-Let's keep the code love alive! 💻✨
+Beyond my proficiency in coding, I am a dedicated adherent to the principles of open source.
+My profound appreciation for collaborative efforts and knowledge-sharing within the open-source community has been integral to my intellectual enrichment.
+Engaging in the intricate dance of collaborative development, I actively contribute to and draw insights from the expansive realm of open source projects.
+Let us sustain the spirit of mutual learning and foster the perpetual love for code innovation. 💻✨

 ### **My Current Learning Path**